krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 Usually, this replica lag is a few hundred milliseconds

+Replication Between Writer and Readers:
+- Aurora MySQL / Aurora PostgreSQL read replicas are not classic replicas.
+They don’t replicate data via traditional MySQL/PostgreSQL replication protocols.
+- Instead, they read from the same distributed storage layer as the writer.
+- Because of this:
+  - Replication is very fast (typically <10ms lag) but not strictly synchronous.
+  - Aurora guarantees “read-after-write” consistency within the cluster

 vs

 With RDS for PostgreSQL, you can create three levels of cascaded read replicas, 5 replicas per instance up to total 155 read replicas per source instance.
 Cascading read replicas help scale reads without adding overhead to source PostgreSQL DB instance.

-ou can also promote read replicas when needed to become standalone DB instances.
+You can also promote read replicas when needed to become standalone DB instances.
 RDS for PostgreSQL also supports five cross-Region read replicas.
 Replicas are synced with the source DB instance using PostgreSQL streaming replication.

 High write activity at source DB instance, storage type mismatch, and DB instance class mismatch can cause high replication lag.
 This lag can be up to several minutes.
 With optimal configurations and workload, in Amazon RDS for PostgreSQL the replica lag is typically a few seconds.

 ### Failover

+Failover is the process of promoting a read replica to become the new writer when the current writer.
+Aurora handles this automatically.
 Multi-AZ Aurora PostgreSQL, the failover time is typically within __30 seconds__, which consists of DNS propagation, and recovery

 VS